plone/training/docs/volto-light-theme/theming.md

 ## Introduction

-Volto-light-theme is a customizable theme built for the Volto frontend of the Plone CMS.
+Volto Light Theme is a customizable theme built for the Volto frontend of the Plone CMS.
 It offers a streamlined, modern design with the flexibility to adjust components and styles to fit various branding needs.
-This module will help you understand the core concepts of theming in Volto-light-theme and guide you on how to present these concepts during training.
+This module will help you understand the core concepts of theming in VLT and guide you on how to present these concepts during training.

 ## Core Theming Concepts

 ### 1. **Base Styling**

-Volto-light-theme is designed with simplicity and a minimalistic aesthetic.
+VLT is designed with simplicity and a minimalistic aesthetic.

 ### 2. **Customizable Variables**

-Volto-light-theme offers a set of Sass variables that allow developers to customize various design elements such as:
+VLT offers a set of Sass variables that allow developers to customize various design elements such as:

 - Primary and secondary colors
 - Font families and sizes